OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 hideInThisSectionHeader: true
 ---

-Teams that choose to migrate their on-premises Octopus instance to private cloud hosting must take multiple factors into account to ensure a smooth migration.
+Teams looking to migrate their on-premises Octopus instance to private cloud hosting must take multiple factors into account to ensure a smooth migration.
 This document provides a guide to ensure teams successfully migrate their instance with minimal interruption to their deployments.

 ## Checklist

+There are a number of factors to consider when migrating an on-premises instance to cloud hosting:

 * What version of Octopus are you running?
 * Who is using the on-premises Octopus instance?